wazuh/wazuh-documentation/source/user-manual/ruleset/mitre.rst

       </group>

    The rule ``100003`` above creates an alert when eight (8) failed ssh bruteforce events occur on a monitored endpoint from the same IP address.
-It is mapped to the MITRE ATT&CK ID ``T1110`` which indicates the brute force attack technique.
+It is mapped to the MITRE ATT&CK ID ``T1110`` indicating the brute force attack technique.

    When the rule triggers, the alert contains information about the MITRE ATT&CK ID ``T1110``.